gooddata/gooddata-ui-sdk/libs/sdk-backend-base/api/sdk-backend-base.api.md

 import { IWorkspaceCatalogFactoryOptions } from '@gooddata/sdk-backend-spi';
 import { ObjRef } from '@gooddata/sdk-model';

-// Warning: (ae-internal-missing-underscore) The name "AbstractExecutionFactory" should be prefixed with an underscore because the declaration is marked as @internal
-//
 // @internal
 export abstract class AbstractExecutionFactory implements IExecutionFactory {
     constructor(workspace: string);